apache/eventmesh-site/docs/design-document/03-connect/00-connectors.md

 ## Technical Solution

 ### Structure and process

 ![source-sink connector architecture](../../../static/images/design-document/connector-architecture.png)

 ### Design Detail

 ![eventmesh-connect-detail](../../../static/images/design-document/connector-design-detail.png)

-### Describe
+### Description

 #### Worker

 Worker is divided into Source Worker and Sink Worker, which are triggered by the `Application` class and implement the methods of the `ConnectorWorker` interface respectively, which include the worker's running life cycle, and the worker carries the running of the connector.
-Workers can be lightweight and independent through mirroring Running, the eventmesh-sdk-java module is integrated internally, and the cloudevents protocol is used to interact with eventmesh.
-Currently, the tcp client is used by default.
-In the future, support for dynamic configuration can be considered
+Workers can be lightweight and independent through mirroring Running, the eventmesh-sdk-java module is integrated internally, and the CloudEvents protocol is used to interact with EventMesh.
+Currently, the TCP client is used by default.
+In the future, support for dynamic configuration can be considered.

 #### Connector